alex1969/ai-prompt-governance/README.md

 These templates live in `.github/ISSUE_TEMPLATE/` and are automatically available when creating a new issue.

 ## How to Request a New Prompt
-1. Open an issue and Title it: [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)
+1. Open an issue and title it: [New Prompt Request](https://github.com/alex1969/ai-prompt-governance/issues/new?template=new-prompt-request.md)
 2. Include:
    - Prompt title and use case
    - Sample input and desired output format